 Was it the English accent-laden melodies?
 The driving thump of two bass players (who the fuck has two bass players!?)?
 The songs felt equally upbeat and aggressive–relatable teen angst at its finest.

 “If I don’t know what’s cool, will you call me a loser?
 If I don’t bend the rules, will I stay a loser?”Selfish, ned’s atomic dustbin

 “Grey Cell Green” infected my body, forcing me to “dance” just a little bit harder, and in my mind, “Kill Your Television” was a perfectly logical viewpoint.
 Today the sentiment would translate to “Murder Your Phone.”

 Elbows to the mouth, Doc Martens to the head.
 Who cared.
 This was youth in a bottle, and I knew it.
 Breathing in the smoky/patchouli-basted air, I knew right there, on the floor of the ballroom, that the rest of my nights, for all of eternity, would be filled with rock shows.

 A full year after the concert, I quoted Ned’s in my high school yearbook.

 “Here I stand a self-made victim.”Intact, Ned’s atomic dustbin

-It was one of the few times that I felt my parents’ anger, confusion, and disappointment: How could their “smart little boy” put such weak words (victim mentality!) on the permanent record?
+It was one of the few times I felt my parents’ anger, confusion, and disappointment: How could their “smart little boy” put such weak words (victim mentality!) on the “permanent record?”
 As if a future employer would decide not to give me the opportunity of a lifetime because I felt wounded by high school.
 Who didn’t?!

 “My childhood obsession is my record collection.”Suave and Suffocated, Ned’s Atomic Dustbin

-Sifting through every single line of text, searching for the obscure band that I loved opening for another unknown band that someone else loved, became a past time.
+Sifting through every single line of text, searching for the obscure band that I loved opening for another unknown band that someone else loved, became a pastime.